 The square is a good example of French classicism.
 The pavilions were built by Emmanuel Héré (1705-1763), and the wrought-iron railings are the work of Jean Lamour.
 These have made the city famous: finely decorated with gold leaves, occasionally surrounding majestic fountains designed by Barthélemy Guibal (1699-1757).

 The square was commissioned by the former King of Poland Stanislas Leszczyński (1677-1766) in 1751 in honour of his son-in-law Louis XV.

 The construction ended in 1755 after 4 years of work.
 Stanislas’ purpose was to link the medieval old town of Nancy and the new town built under Charles III in the 17th century.

 The square measures 106m by 124m and includes the Town Hall, the Grand Hôtel de la Reine, the National Opera, the Fine Arts museum and the Jacquet pavilion, still a private estate.

 To the north, 2 buildings were designed to be lower in order to enhance the architectural setting of the Arc de Triomphe.
 Then, in the middle of the square stands the statue of Stanislas.

 The statue of Stanislas that still stands in the centre of the square today was inaugurated in 1831.
 It replaced a four metre-high bronze statue of Louis XV which was destroyed during the Revolution.

 It was during this time that “Place Royale” changed its name to that of “Place Stanislas”.
 The statue depicts Stanislas standing, dressed in flowing robes, holding a sword in his left hand and pointing towards the north with his right hand.
-It is said that Stanislas’ finger points to the direction of the royal fleur-de-lis engraved in the Arc de Triomphe which stands opposite, facing the statue.
+It is said that Stanislas’ finger points to the direction of the medallion depicting Louis XV at the top of the Arc de Triomphe.
+It stands opposite, facing the statue.